ec-jrc/ecrops/ecrops/Manual.md

 * Calls the finalize method of the model, passing in the status object and the current run mode.
 This method returns the summary output of the simulation for the current run mode.

 * Prints the names and values of the output variables for the current run mode.

+##Description of the EcropsWofostExampleConsole mainNetcdfWeather.py script

+To illustrate how to read the data from a Netcdf file, the EcropsWofostExampleConsole folder contains a script called mainNetcdfWeather.py that is a variation of the main.py script.
+In this script, the weather data is read from a sample Netcdf file.

+In the proposed example, a sample Netcdf file (weatherSample_2003.nc) contains the weather data for one year (365 days) for a grid of dimension 5 x 9.
+The weather is loaded into a structure called weather_matrix, having dimensions 9 x 5 x number_of_days x number_of_weather_variables.
+Then from the matrix the scripts reads the data of a single cell, having dimension number_of_days x number_of_weather_variables, as in the CSV example.
+From this point onwards, the script is identical to main.py

 ##Sample workflow files